beejjorgensen/bguunix/src/bguunix_part_040_firststeps.md

 directory (e.g. `/home/beej`) as your base.
 Ignore `/mnt/c` unless you have to go there to transfer files from Windows land to Unix land.
 Use WSL Bash for all your Unix work and ignore PowerShell unless you need it.
+Part of the reason for this is differences in how Windows treats file permissions in `/home` versus `/mnt/c/users`; it can be a pain to deal with.

-Contrarily, if you're doing Windows development, well, why are you using WSL at all?
+Conversely, if you're doing Windows development, well, why are you using WSL at all? `:)`

 ## Home Directories in Git Bash

-TODO
+This section is just for Windows users; even if you're not running WSL, I recommend you read that section, above, to get more backstory.

+Your home directory in Git Bash is the same as your home directory on Windows.
+Of course the path looks different, though.

+My home directory path is:

+* `/c/Users/beej` in Git Bash
+* `C:\Users\beej` in other Windows shells

+Importantly, and unlike WSL, these are the same place.
+A file you add to one will be immediately visible in the other.
+Changes you make in a File Explorer window will be immediately reflected in Git Bash.

+Also, there is no `/home` in Git Bash.

+Git Bash exists to make it easier to run Git commands on the command line as well as Bash scripts.
+You can use it to practice with the Unix command line, too!

-## Home Directories on the Mac
+## Home Directories on Unix-likes and the Mac

 Congratulations!
 Your GUI-land home and your terminal shell home are the exact same directory.
 You can navigate to your `/home` directory in Finder and see everything there.

-You can even:
+You can probably even:

 ``` {.default}
 $ cd ~/Desktop
 ```

-and `ls` the files that are on your Mac desktop right now.
+and `ls` the files that are on your Mac or Linux desktop right now[^ea79].

+[^ea79]: Your mileage may vary on Linux or other Unices (yes, that's
+    plural).
+I think it's common to have the GUI desktop there, but there's no law about it.

 I don't say it often, but well done, Apple!